yuanqing/create-figma-plugin/README.md

 }
 ```

-Our plugin command must be the `default` export of the file.
+The plugin command must be the `default` export of the file.

-Then, in our `package.json`, set `src/hello-world.js` as a command in the plugin menu:
+Then, in `package.json`, specify `src/hello-world.js` as a command in the plugin menu:

 ```diff
 {